doitintl/gke-node-autoscheduler-poc/README.md

-# GKE node-pool scaling scheduler
+# GKE node autoscheduler POC

 This repository contains a minimal POC implementation for demonstrating a node-pool scaling scheduler by using GKE node auto-provisioning and kubernetes cron jobs.